-For head and body SAR testing, EUT is in GSM link mode, and its crest factor is 8.3.
+For head SAR testing, EUT is in GSM link mode, and its crest factor is 8.3.
+For Body SAR Testing, EUT is in GPRS link mode, and its crest factor is 4 because EUT is GPRS class 10 device.